HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 </blockquote>
 <br>

-Ø-3⚝ | 3 weeks before Serena's Coronation,
-the old Capital,
-the Old King's residence, kitchen.

-3 weeks before Serena’s Coronation, the old Capital, the Old King’s residence.
+Ø-3⚝ | 3 weeks before Serena's Coronation, the old Capital, the Old King's residence, kitchen.

 “Let’s cut to the chase; you are wondering why I even exist- when you never had unprotected sex with my mother.”